31.5.09

 87

-The apartment’s kitchen was situated inside what used to be a walk-in closet.
-The Fridge door opened only half way as it was wedged in and the sink edged out of the door frame.
+The apartment's kitchen was situated inside what used to be a walk-in closet.
+The Fridge door opened only half way, as it was wedged in + the stove edged out of the door frame.
 If there had not been a barred window, making it seem expansive as you looked out over the gray rooftops, it would have seemed you were cooking in a closet.
-We worked okay, side by side, Kyle and I, since he was so much taller than me we used different elbow space.
+We worked okay, side by side Kyle + i.
+Since he was so much taller than me we used different elbow space.

 26.5.09

 She had a great diminutive Cuban grandfather by adoption.
-If something went wrong, ie, a knife breaking while cutting the illustrious bird, or the hose kinking, he would get a faraway look and reach for the ceiling (or sky) reciting Shakespeare.
-He could pull out, by heart, the appropriate character and speech for any situation.
+If something went wrong, ie, a knife breaking while cutting the illustrious bird, or the hose kinking, he would get a faraway look + reach for the ceiling (or sky) reciting Shakespeare.
+He could pull out, by heart, the appropriate character + speech for any situation.

 -Chance Neglected 23/24